French minister condemns social exclusion of young Muslims

 “The attacks were enough of a shock, there is no need to add guilt to it.
 There is absolutely no need for statements like this,” Royal, minister for energy and environment, told iTELE television.

-Macron is a former Rothschild banker whose efforts to make the French economy and labor market more flexible have come under fire from the left of the ruling socialist party.
+Macron is a former Rothschild banker whose efforts to make the French economy and labour market more flexible have come under fire from the left of the ruling socialist party.

 Macron, 37, said the French republican system had failed if job applicants with a Muslim first name were four times less likely to get an interview, referring to an October study by the Institut Montaigne.